 What happens is this: First a watermark is slapped on a frame, then this frame including the watermark is sharpened and after that the sharpened frame including the watermark is resized.

-Now this is not an idea.
+This is not what we want.
 Why?
-Imagine you have a watermark 100*100 pixel.
+Imagine you have a watermark 100*100 pixel small.
 This image is first slapped on each frame, then it is sharpened and then it is resized.
 You don’t want that.
-You want the watermark to maintain its original quality and size.
+You want the watermark to maintain its original size and quality.
 So the ideal filter order would be:

 Resize the frame, sharpen the frame and insert original, unedited watermark.
 Let’s take a look at the selected filters.